cdk-patterns/serverless/polly/python/README.md

 If you open that URL in chrome it will play an audio recording saying &quot;To hear your own script, you need to include text in the message body of your restful request to the API Gateway&quot;

+For examples of the voice clips produced checkout the mp3 files in the [recordings folder](recordings)

 You can customise this message based on how you call the url:

 ### Changing the voice